-- (a) Monthly dues shall be deducted from the wages of each Employee who is affected by this Collective Agreement and who authorizes the Employer in writing to make such deduction. - (b) The Employer shall also honour signed authorizations for the deduction of Union dues, initiation fees, and assessments from the Employee's wages, and shall make such deductions in accordance with the authorization or in accordance with such amendment to same as may be requested by the Union and approved by the Employee. - (c) The above deductions shall be remitted to the Union by the 15th day of the month following, together with a list showing the amounts deducted for each Employee.
+- (a) Monthly dues shall be deducted from the wages of each Employee who is affected by this Collective Agreement and who authorizes the Employer in writing to make such deduction. - (b) The Employer shall also honor signed authorizations for the deduction of Union dues, initiation fees, and assessments from the Employee's wages, and shall make such deductions in accordance with the authorization or in accordance with such amendment to same as may be requested by the Union and approved by the Employee. - (c) The above deductions shall be remitted to the Union by the 15th day of the month following, together with a list showing the amounts deducted for each Employee. - 3.07 The Employer recognizes the OPCMIA Code of Conduct and the Union's right to discipline its members as it sees fit.
+The Employer further agrees not to intimidate by threat of loss of job, or refusal to hire, any Member that insists on abiding by the terms of this Collective Agreement.